 You can even Choose your settings on a per-site or browser-wide basis.
 See how many ads and trackers are being blocked so you can’t be identified or tracked from site to site without your knowledge by looking at your dashboard thanks to the built-in Shield.

-At the time of making this post I don’t often use Brave as my default browser on my desktop due to some missing features like a dark mode and reverse image search by right-click but it sure is good to have when comparing how web sites are viewed from One browser after. (which is useful if your developing web pages)
+At the time of making this post I don’t often use Brave as my default browser on my desktop but it sure is good to have when comparing how web sites are viewed from One browser after the next. (which is useful if your developing web pages)

 The Mobile version works flawlessly quick which I use when I’m away from the desktop.